 Bipolar I Disorder (mania and depression)

-– Bipolar I disorder is the classic form of the illness, as well as the most severe type of bipolar disorder.
+Bipolar I disorder is the classic form of the illness and the most severe type of bipolar disorder.
 It is characterized by at least one manic episode or mixed episode.
-The vast majority of people with bipolar I disorder have also experienced at least one episode of major depression, although this isn’t required for diagnosis.
+The vast majority of bipolar I disorder people have also experienced at least one episode of major depression, although this isn’t required for diagnosis.

 Bipolar II Disorder (hypomania and depression)

-– Mania is not involved in bipolar II disorder.
-Instead, the illness involves recurring episodes of major depression and hypomania, a milder form of mania.
-In order to be diagnosed with bipolar II disorder, you must have experienced at least one hypomanic episode and one major depressive episode in your lifetime.
-If you ever have a manic episode, your diagnosis will be changed to bipolar I disorder.
+Severe episodes of depression characterize it.
+If episodes of mania are present, they are usually very mild and are known as hypomania.
+Hypomania does not interfere with a person’s daily functioning ability.
+To be diagnosed with bipolar II disorder, you must have experienced at least one hypomanic episode and one major depressive episode in your lifetime.
+If you ever have a manic episode that interferes with your daily functioning, your diagnosis will be changed to bipolar I disorder.

 Cyclothymia (hypomania and mild depression)

-– Cyclothymia is a milder form of bipolar disorder.
-Like bipolar disorder, cyclothymia consists of cyclical mood swings.
-However, the highs and lows are not severe enough to qualify as either mania or major depression.
-To be diagnosed with cyclothymia, you must experience numerous periods of hypomania and mild depression over at least a two-year time span.
+A less severe, but chronic form of bipolar disorder is Cyclothymia.
+It also consists of cyclical mood swings.
+However, the highs and lows are not extreme enough to qualify as either mania or major depression.
+To be diagnosed with cyclothymia, you must experience numerous hypomania periods and mild depression over at least a two-year time span.
 Because people with cyclothymia are at an increased risk of developing full-blown bipolar disorder, it is a condition that should be monitored and treated.